timescale/timescaledb/docs/BuildSource.md

 # To install
 cmake --build ./build --config Release --target install

-# Alternatively, build in Visual Studio via its built-in support for
+# Alternatively, build in Visual Studio via its built-in supported for
 # CMake or by opening the generated build/timescaledb.sln solution file.
 ```